 Conclusion

-Strong documents + confident answers + clear ties to India = approval.
-A nervous parent who fumbles?
+Strong documents + confident answers + clear ties = approval.
+Nervous parent who fumbles?
 214(b).
-A parent who practiced until questions felt boring?
-Approved.
+Parent who practiced until the questions felt boring?
+Approved in two minutes.